Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/percentage/concept-of-base-change.md

 Should we use the Percentage Method or Fraction Method?

+Let us try to understand it using a couple of examples.

 ###### Q. On increasing a number by 37.5%, the new number obtained is 63 more than the original number.
 What must be the original number?
 Explanations :<br>
 <button class="mak-tablink tablink-group2 default-tab" onclick="openTab('2Exp-1', this, 'tablink-group2', 'tabcontent-group2')">1</button>